 Agile innovation methods have revolutionized information technology

-Over the past 25 to 30 years they have greatly increased success rates in software development, improved quality and speed to market, and boosted the motivation and productivity of IT teams.
+Over the past 30 years, they have increased success rates in software development, improved quality and speed to market, and boosted motivation and productivity within IT teams.

-Now agile methodologies—which involve new values, principles, practices, and benefits and are a radical alternative to command-and-control-style management—are spreading across a broad range of industries and functions and even into the C-suite.
+Now, Agile methodologies—with new values, principles, practices, and benefits—a radical alternative to command-and-control-style management, are spreading across a broad range of industries and functions, even into the C-suite.

-Corporate Agility guides you through your Agile journey
+The Corporate Agility community guides you through your journey

 Pragmatic and easy-to-digest Agilessons, encapsulating common challenges of Agile transformations, will accelerate your journey and help you steer clear of typical impediments and pitfalls.